osrf/subt/submitted_models/coro_bandicoot_sensor_config_1/specifications.md

 ## Endurance Characteristics
-Validation is not complete so battery life is set to 10 minutes.
+The vehicle has a battery life of 20:45

 ## Diversions from Physical Hardware of Bandicoot